The Chautauqua Prize

 - Selected longlist authors and publishers will be notified in February, and will be required to:

-- Designate a week in summer 2023 when the author could accept The Chautauqua Prize at Chautauqua Institution (if selected), at which time the prize winner will give a 30-minute acceptance/reading at an event held in their honor.
+- Agree that Chautauqua Prize winner must accept The Chautauqua Prize at Chautauqua Institution (if selected), on a date in summer 2024 at which time the prize winner will give a 30-minute acceptance/reading at an event held in their honor.

 - Grant permission (if selected) to reproduce portions of the book for Chautauqua publicity purposes, with no additional remuneration.